Cwantic/Documentation/Structure/Elements/AdjacentNode.md

 >The piping nodes are numbered in blue

-When you later draw beams on this new node, you will see that the profile is perfectly adjacent to the pipe :
+When you later draw beams at this new node, you will see that the profile is perfectly adjacent to the pipe :

 ![Image](../../Images/Adjacent9.jpg)